Jari57/studio-agents/SECURITY.md

 ## Overview

-This document outlines the security measures implemented in the Whip Montez platform and best practices for maintaining a secure deployment.
+This document outlines the security measures implemented in the Studio Agents platform and best practices for maintaining a secure deployment.

 ## Implemented Security Measures